ocean-tracking-network/node-manager-training/_episodes/05_workflow_gitlab_dbeaver.md

 Once on the GitLab project page, you should navigate to the **Work items** menu option, on the left side.
 Think of your GitLab tickets as your running "TODO List"!
 You will want to create a new Ticket for each piece of data that is submitted.

-*NOTE: GitLab Work items are often referred to as "tickets" and "issue(s)", gitlab now uses work items and issues interchangably to refer to tickets.
-Work items is the prominent language used on the website.*

 ### Creating GitLab tickets